How to choose the best corporate card for your business

 This can be challenging for newer businesses like startups experiencing rapid growth but lacking historical financial information to the degree these legacy providers ask for.

-Newer fintechs like Brex and Ramp that offer corporate charge cards strongly emphasize current cash balance, which may cause you to experience a limit cut if you experience seasonal increases or decreases in activities.
+Newer fintechs like Brex, Ramp, or the BILL Divvy credit card strongly emphasize current cash balance, which may cause you to experience a limit cut if you experience seasonal increases or decreases in activities.

 You don’t want to be caught in the holiday shopping season or in another critical time for your business and experience an extended credit limit surprise.